THE INSIDER’s GUIDE TO MORAITIKA, CORFU!

 RECOMMENDED BOAT TRIP TO SIVOTA & BLUE LAGOON (SEA CAVES)

-Regarding boat trips, I never pass on the chance to do one, and I’ve had unforgettable boat trips elsewhere, in Milos, Skiathos, Zakynthos and Lefkada, for example.
+Regarding boat trips, I never pass on the chance to do one, and I’ve had unforgettable boat trips elsewhere; in Milos, Skiathos, Zakynthos and Lefkada, for example.
 Yet, on Corfu, you get an incredible amount of choice because of many places of interest on Corfu itself, the nearby small islands, and the stunning beaches and sites of the Greek mainland.
 Other than the agency that I am recommending at the bottom of this page, you can also book a boat trip or two to nearby destinations directly with your captain!
 All you have to do is visit Messonghi’s little marina at the river mouth and choose to book ahead one of many boat trips on offer.
 I recommend Captain Homer – there’s a booking office for this captain near the river mouth where you can choose among many different tours on offer.
 Scroll down for contact details.

 Messonghi’s marina is a magical place at sunset.
 Check out these photos and see what I mean: